 A baseline audiogram and tympanogram are desirable for all patients exposed to a significant blast load and should follow ENT assessment.

 Conductive hearing loss will occur following blast-induced perforated eardrum.
 Sensorineural hearing loss, tinnitus and disorders of balance can also occur.
 Scrupulous attention to keeping the ear dry is an important factor in minimizing secondary infection.

-Roth et al (1989) retrospectively studied Israeli soldiers with perforated eardrums following blast between 1967 and 1986.
+Roth and others (1989) retrospectively studied Israeli soldiers with perforated eardrums following blast between 1967 and 1986.
 “Most” had impaired hearing, of whom 74% had sensorineural or mixed hearing loss and 60% complained of tinnitus and/or vertigo.
 In 13% there was an associated purulent discharge and in 8% a cholesteatoma had developed 1 to 4 days after injury.

 Colonel T J Hodgetts QHP OStJ MMEd FRCP FRCSEd FFAEM FIMC FRGS

 Defence Consultant Adviser in Emergency Medicine Honorary Professor of Emergency Medicine and Trauma

 Academic Department of Military Emergency Medicine at the Royal Centre for Defence Medicine and the University of Birmingham

 Kronenberg J, Ben-Shosan J, Wolf M. Perforated tympanic membrane rupture after blast injury.
 Am J Otol 1993; 14(1): 92-4.

 Leibovici D, Gofrit ON, Stein M and others.
 Blast injuries: bus versus open-air bombings - a comparative study of injuries in survivors of open-air versus confined space explosions.
 J Trauma 1996; 41(6): 1030-5.